 Getting started with agile risk management doesn’t require a full platform overhaul on day one.
 Begin by auditing your current processes against three dimensions: speed (how quickly can you launch a new compliance program?), visibility (do you have real-time insight into your highest-risk suppliers?), and alignment (are compliance, procurement, and operations working from the same data?).

 The organizations that treat risk management as an Agile transformation challenge, not just a compliance burden, are the ones building durable competitive advantage.
 The question isn’t whether your risk program needs to become more agile.
-It’s how quickly you can make that shift.
+It’s how quickly you can make that shift — and how thoughtfully you bring AI agents into the work without losing the oversight that makes the program credible in the first place.